 sar_fast_load_preset normal

-for even faster loads, but this disables all loading screen rendering, including things like the name of the community map.- Full details on loading presets on the speedrunners wiki of course.
+for even faster loads, but this disables all loading screen rendering, including things like the name of the community map.

-SAR also has a few more commands that might be useful to casual players.
+SAR also adds a few more commands that might be useful to non speedrunners.
 Put these in your autoexec under plugin_load

 as well.